MetaLang/d-articles/std variant is everything cool about d.md

 <sup>_**Note:** I've made use of [Universal Function Call Syntax](https://dlang.org/spec/function.html#pseudo-member) to call the free function `indexOf` as if it were a member function of `int[]`._<sup>

 In addition, just like C++, D's standard library has a special `visit` function that operates on `Algebraic`.
-It allows the user to supply a visitor for each type of value the `Algebraic` may hold, which will be executed _if_ the `Algebraic` holds data of that type at runtime.
+It allows the user to supply a visitor for each type of value the `Algebraic` may hold, which will be executed _iff_ it holds data of that type at runtime.
 More on that in a moment.

 ## To recap: